ArekusuNaito/react-electron-redux-fusebox-boilerplate/README.md

-# electron-fuse-box-babel-live-reload-boilerplate
+# A seed to start quickly

 ![](https://trello-attachments.s3.amazonaws.com/54d96ae8cd8a263bf8dd70e9/58a0583c279a6110be1355d0/a7b637438dda91ad590e31be419c6063/Made_with_Love.gif)

 **Clone and run for minimum config.**

-This is a minimal Electron boilerplate to bundle your code via [fuse-box](http://fuse-box.org/).
-It uses [`gulp`](https://github.com/gulpjs/gulp) to check for changes in your `src` folder and live-reloads it with [`electron-connect`](https://github.com/Quramy/electron-connect).
-The babel preset is `es2015` but you can go ahead and use any you want like `latest`.

-Hope this boilerplate helps!
+This is a minimal boilerplate for the following technologies `react`, `redux`, `react-redux` and `electron`, these are bundled thanks to [fuse-box](http://fuse-box.org/).

+Inside the `src` folder you will find.
+- An `electron` folder that has the main.js file
+- A `redux` folder, with a very basic example of actions and reducers.
+- The `app.tsx` file, this one imports what I would consider the minumum components from the dependencies and that will help you understand and start with all these technologies combined.